stephenlb/pubnub-mongo-pipe/blog.md

 ](https://vimeo.com/60716860)

-The video demonstrates an implementation of the connection between MongoDB and a mobile device (an iPhone in this case).
+The video demonstrates an implementation of the connection between **MongoDB** and a **mobile device** (an iPhone in this case).
-This application code and gem library will provide you a way to easily add a live always-on map connection which allows you to send lat/long signals directly to the device displaying the map with the specific Lat/Long db written into MongoDB.
+This application code and gem library will provide you a way to easily add a live always-on map connection which allows you to send lat/long signals directly to the device displaying the map with the specific Lat/Long DB written into MongoDB.
 **This will cause the device to draw an animated dot onto the screen of the device in real-time.**

-The dot that animates is triggered by simply writing to your MongoDB directly.
+The dot that animates is triggered by simply writing to your MongoDB collection directly either through the mongo console or through your RoR/Ruby Server Code.
-For example here is a MongoDB Command that will cause a write, which in turn triggers the sync with the consumer iPhone device that is rendering the map in real-time.
+For example here is a MongoDB Console Command that will cause a DB write, creating a Document, which then triggers the sync with the consumer iPhone device that is rendering the map in real-time.